The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Field Redefinitions Directly in D = 4 Field Theory Effective Actions Beyond String Theory

 and

-\section{Field redefinitions directly in D=4 field theory effective actions, beyond string theory}
+\section{Field Redefinitions Directly in D = 4 Field Theory Effective Actions Beyond~String Theory}

-In this Appendix, for completeness, we shall give the result of the field redefinitions \eqref{fred}, \eqref{fred2} directly to a $D=4$ field theory action, which has formally the same form as the $\mathcal O(\alpha^\prime)$ string action \eqref{act0} (\eqref{act1}, \eqref{act2}) but here it represents a four-dimensional four-derivative field theory action, independent of strings, for which the standard S-matrix equivalence theorems~\cite{Kamefuchi:1961sb,Salam:1970fso,Kallosh:1972ap,Bergere:1975tr,Georgi:1991ch,Weinberg:1995mt} apply.
-In such a case the parameter
+In this Appendix, for~completeness, we shall give the result of the field redefinitions~\eqref{fred} and \eqref{fred2} directly to a $D=4$ field theory action, which formally has the same form as the $\mathcal O(\alpha^\prime)$ string action \eqref{act0} (\eqref{act1}, \eqref{act2}) but, here, represents a four-dimensional four-derivative field theory action, independent of strings, for~which the standard S-matrix equivalence theorems~\cite{Kamefuchi:1961sb,Salam:1970fso,Kallosh:1972ap,Bergere:1975tr,Georgi:1991ch,Weinberg:1995mt} apply.
+In~such a case, the parameter

-may be identified with the inverse of an energy scale below which the effective field theory is valid, \emph{i.e.} an UV cutoff, not related to the string case.
-Below we shall outline the relevant differences between the two formalisms, and show that in the context of a cosmological model, like the StRVM, the basic conclusions are not affected in order of magnitude.
+may be identified with the inverse of an energy scale below which the effective field theory is valid, i.e.,~an UV cutoff, not related to the string case.
+Below, we shall outline the relevant differences between the two formalisms and~show that in the context of a cosmological model, like the StRVM, the~basic conclusions are not affected in order of~magnitude.

-Should one perform the field redefinitions directly in $D=4$, there are different identities for the torsion terms that can be used, as compared to the $D > 4$ case studied in section \ref{sec:redef}.
-In this case, the expression \eqref{unitary_string_action_general_D=4_old} becomes
+Should one perform the field redefinitions directly in $D=4$, there are different identities for the torsion terms that can be used, as~compared to the $D > 4$ case studied in Section~\ref{sec:redef}.
+In this case, the~expression \eqref{unitary_string_action_general_D=4_old} becomes

-and matching with \eqref{unitary_action_generalized_curvature_D=4}, yields
+and matching with \eqref{unitary_action_generalized_curvature_D=4} yields

 instead of \eqref{AB}.